Table of Contents

 Step Three: Rent

-Here’s another fun fact about refinancing a home: some banks and lenders won’t refinance an empty building.
+Another thing I have learned in my career is this: some banks and lenders won’t refinance an empty building.
 Rather than just let your home sit vacant for the duration of the seasoning period (and to improve your odds of securing a refinancing loan), you’ll need to find a renter.
+This of course is not the case from all lenders, but if the property is vacant it will negatively impact your debt ratios making the refinance more difficult or impossible.

 Whether you want to continue renting the property after the seasoning period ends or you’re hoping to sell the property once you refinance, the smart choice is to establish a year-long contract with the option to either renew or go month-to-month at the end of the contract period.
 The best part about a year-long rental agreement is that you don’t have to make long-term decisions right away, and you have several choices when the time for action arrives.